-If you plan on visiting Romania tourist places, you will fall in love with the country.
+If you plan on visiting Romania, you’ll fall in love with the country.
 The lovely River Danube that starts in Germany empties itself in Romania’s Danube Delta.
 The Carpathian mountains have Europe’s largest virgin forests.

 Romania is a country bordered by the Black Sea and has a temperate climate.
 The best time to visit Romania is in spring or early summer from March to July when the weather is good and the costs are affordable.
 You can either organize a trip on your own or choose an accessible tour with the scheduled itinerary.
-No matter which option do you choose, read those fun facts about Romania that will encourage your decision to visit.
+No matter which option do you choose, read these fun facts about Romania that will encourage your decision to visit.

-There are many lists of the best waterfalls on the planet, and right up there on that list with the Niagara Falls, Plitvice Falls, Dettifoss, and more are the Bigar Cascade Falls in Caras-Severin.
+There are many lists of the best waterfalls on the planet, and right up there on that list with the Niagara Falls in Canada, Plitvice Falls in Croatia, Dettifoss in Iceland, and more are the Bigar Cascade Falls in Caras-Severin.
 This beautiful liquid veil is called the “miracle from the Minis Canyon” by locals.
 A must add to your list of Romania tourist spots!

-Romanian traditions dictate that a few of the guests steal the bride for a ransom of candy or booze or small things.
+Romanian traditions dictate that a few of the guests steal the bride for a ransom of candy or booze or in exchange for small gifts.
 Most guests end up taking the bride to a popular club or pub to dance for a short while.

 The cuisine in Romania is rich and varied.
 Sarmale or sarmalute is considered the Romania national dish.
 It is one of the traditional Romanian dishes made from cabbage rolls stuffed with spicy pork and rice.

 Famous Romanian sweets include the papanaşi, gogosi and covrigi. Ţuică is a local plum brandy that is will always be famous than wine and beer.

 That’s the 15th largest on the planet.
-Isn’t that a fun facts about Romania, which is only the 81st largest country in the world?
+Isn’t that a fun fact about Romania, since it’s only the 81st largest country in the world?

-The hand painted Voronet Monastery is a World Heritage Site
+The Hand Painted Voronet Monastery Is A World Heritage Site

 One of these is the Voronet Monastery, a medieval monastery in Gura Humorului that has been hand-painted.
-It has beautiful blue frescoes that are known is in Romania as Voronet blue.
-You can’t miss visiting these famous places in Romania.
+It has beautiful blue frescoes painted in a color that’s known in Romania as Voronet blue.
+You can’t miss visiting the Voronet Monastery and gazing at these frescoes.

 The rock sculpture of Decebalus, the last king of Dacia is cut into the rock of the Danube’s Iron Gates.
 It was made between 1994 and 2004 and looks like Romania’s answer to Mount Rushmore.

-Completed in 1997 and costing 3 billion Euros, the building is second in size, only to the Pentagon in the US.
-The volume of the building is more than the Great Pyramid of Giza, at 2.55 million square metres.
-The decadent interiors make it one of the most beautiful places in Romania.
+Completed in 1997 and costing 3 billion Euros, the building is second in size only to the Pentagon in the US.
+At 2.55 million square meters, the volume of the building is more than the Great Pyramid of Giza.
+The decadent interiors of the Palace make it one of the most beautiful places in Romania.

 This absolutely has to go on the Romania interesting facts list!
-In a little village of Sapanta in Maramures, Romania there is a cemetery that’s turned into a tourist attraction for many.
+In a little village of Sapanta in the Maramures region of Romania, there is a cemetery that’s turned into a tourist attraction for many.
 It’s the Cimitirul Vesel or Merry Cemetery.